hydralang/humboldt-doc/source/glossary.rst

        security layer implemented on top of an underlying network protocol, that presents to the application the appearance of a never ending stream of data.

+   targetcast
+       A transport protocol characterized by messages traveling from one source to the closest to a target (in terms of network distance) of a set of destinations.
+Typically used for segmented services, such as distributed hash tables.

    time to live
    TTL